-If you can answer yes to all of these, you’ve taken the first steps towards becoming a Golden Sammy parent.
+If you can answer yes to all of these, you’ve taken the first steps toward becoming a Golden Sammy parent.

 1. They have a storied pedigree.

-The Golden Sammy was first bred in the 2000s, so they don’t have much history as their own breed yet.
+The Golden Sammy was first bred in the 2000s, so they don’t have much history as their parent breeds yet.
 But each of its parents does.
-The Golden Retriever can be traced back to 18th century Scotland.
+The Golden Retriever can be traced back to 18th-century Scotland1.
 They were first bred by Dudley Marjoribanks (A.K.A.
 Lord Tweedmouth) for the purpose of swimming long distances to retrieve ducks and other waterfowl shot while hunting.
-Golden retrievers have since been among the most popular dog breeds of all time.
+Golden Retrievers have since been among the most popular dog breeds of all time.

-The Samoyed-side of the Golden Sammy goes back much further.
+The Samoyed side of the Golden Sammy goes back much further.
 Samoyeds are named after the nomadic Samoyed peoples of Siberia.
 They were working dogs used to pull sleds, herd reindeer, and assist in hunting expeditions.
-It’s one of 13 breeds to be so genetically divergent from other modern breeds.
-Samoyeds only made their way out of Siberia at the end of the 19th Century and were recognized as an official breed in the US in 1923.
+It’s one of 13 breeds to be so genetically divergent from other modern breeds2.
+Samoyeds only made their way out of Siberia at the end of the 19th century and were recognized as an official breed in the US in 1923.